bytebeamio/rumqtt/rumqttc/README.md

     }
 }
 ```
+- Reconnects if polled again after an error
+- Takes any `Stream` for requests and hence offers a lot of customization

+**Few of our real world use cases**
+- Bounded or unbounded requests
+- A stream which orchestrates data between disk and memory by detecting backpressure and never (practically) loose data
+- A stream which juggles data between several channels based on priority of the data

 Since eventloop is externally polled (with `iter()/poll()`) out side the library, users can
 - Distribute incoming messages based on topics